grahamito/GPCTweetSearch/README.md

 (app uses  UIManagedDocument for core data)

-####Needs check for memory management
+- Needs check for memory management
-- Check for memory leaks
+Check for memory leaks

-####Memory management for blocks needs to be checked
--     may need __block and weak self
--      in places where variables are updated within blocks
+## Suggested Improvements
+App stores tweets in core data db, so, on startup, we don't need to get previously stored tweets from twitter api again.

 ## Basic algorithm